tamalerhino/hands_on_linux-self_hosted_wordpress_for_linux_beginners/advanced/all_instructions_no_commands.md

 ```
 nginx -t
 ```
-Or reload nginx, if it's running and you want to apply the new configuration right away
+Or **reload** nginx, if it's running and you want to apply the new configuration right away

 *Important*: When testing an nginx config, `[warn]`s are okay -- `[err]` means there's a problem that you need to troubleshoot and fix, and will prevent the nginx service from starting successfully.

 # Basic php-fpm and PHP configuration
-## Install the PHP extensions we need for WordPress
+### 1. Install the PHP extensions we need for WordPress

     php-json php-xmlrpc php-curl php-gd php-xml php-mbstring

-Now ensure that the directory for php-fpm sockets exists: `/run/php-fpm` if it does not exist create it.
+### 2. Now ensure that the directory for php-fpm sockets exists: `/run/php-fpm` if it does not exist create it.

-Backup the original `/etc/php/7.4/fpm/php-fpm.conf` by renaming it to `/etc/php/7.4/fpm/php-fpm.conf.ORIG`
+### 3. Backup the original `/etc/php/7.4/fpm/php-fpm.conf` by renaming it to `/etc/php/7.4/fpm/php-fpm.conf.ORIG`

-Create a new file `/etc/php/7.4/fpm/php-fpm.conf` and copy the following content:
+### 4. Create a new file `/etc/php/7.4/fpm/php-fpm.conf` and copy the following content:

     [global]
     pid = /run/php/php7.4-fpm.pid
     error_log = /var/log/php-fpm.log
     include=/etc/php/7.4/fpm/pool.d/*.conf

-Remove(delete) the original (default) pool file: `/etc/php/7.4/fpm/pool.d/www.conf`
+### 5. Remove(delete) the original (default) pool file: `/etc/php/7.4/fpm/pool.d/www.conf`

-Create a *new* default pool configuration at /etc/php/7.4/fpm/pool.d/www.conf with the following content:
+### 6. Create a *new* default pool configuration at /etc/php/7.4/fpm/pool.d/www.conf with the following content:

     [default]
     security.limit_extensions = .php